-9. Income taxes
+6. Income taxes

-The Entity is not subject to income taxes in Bermuda.
-The Entity is subject to income tax (ISR, for its name in Spanish) in Mexico at the current rate of 30%.
+The Entity is not subject to income taxes in Bermuda the Entity is subject to income tax (ISR, for its name in Spanish) in Mexico.
+The current rate of ISR is 30%.

 a.
 Income tax recognized in loss